erickclasen/TinyMath/README.md

 ## TBD
 - Smaller and Larger Models in line with TinyStories examples or something similar.
+- Review optimization of hyperparameters with a ceiling oon model size from makemore fork ( https://github.com/erickclasen/makemore )
 - Smaller dataset 0-5 ?